January 31, 2023

-All newly approved antibodies are engineered to enhance structural or functional features, including glycoengineering.3 Next-generation antibodies have also received approvals, including bispecific mAbs, bivalent nanobodies, antibody fragments, and antibody–drug conjugates (ADCs).
+All newly approved antibodies are engineered to enhance structural or functional features, including glycoengineering.3 Next-generation antibodies have also received approvals, including bispecific mAbs, bivalent nanobodies, and antibody fragments.

-With regard to products in development, nearly one third (2,500+) in clinical trials are mAbs or mAb-derived drug substances, which represents the largest class of candidate compounds.3 Many of these drug candidates are ADCs, bispecifics, or antibody fragments.
+With regard to products in development, nearly one third (2,500+) in clinical trials are mAbs or mAb-derived drug substances, which represents the largest class of candidate compounds.3 Many of these drug candidates are bispecifics or antibody fragments.